Hofheim, Hesse: 20th and 21st centuries

 In 1933, the National Socialists took power in Hofheim as well.
-In the Reichstag election on March 5, 36.91 percent of the residents in Hofheim voted for the NSDAP.
-In the municipal elections on March 12, 1933, the NSDAP won 6 of 12 seats.
+In the Reichstag election on 5 March, 36.91 percent of the residents in Hofheim voted for the NSDAP.
+In the municipal elections on 12 March 1933, the NSDAP won 6 of 12 seats.
 The other seats were held by the SPD (3) and the Center Party (3).
-On June 22, the SPD was banned, and the Center Party dissolved under massive pressure on July 5.
-Thus, the NSDAP was the only remaining party in Hofheim's city parliament and, as of July 24 anyway, by law the only permitted party in the German Reich.
-The NSDAP was the only party in Hofheim's city parliament.
+On 22 June the SPD was banned, and the Center Party dissolved under massive pressure on 5 July.
+Thus, the NSDAP was the only remaining party in Hofheim's city parliament and, as of 24 July anyway, by law the only permitted party in the German Reich.

-By April 11, 1933, the previous mayors in 13 municipalities in the Main-Taunus district had been replaced by NSDAP members.
-Since 1920, Oskar Meyrer held the office of mayor in Hofheim and was to keep it until his death on August 1, 1942.
+By 11 April 1933 the previous mayors in 13 municipalities in the Main-Taunus district had been replaced by NSDAP members.
+Since 1920, Oskar Meyrer held the office of mayor in Hofheim and was to keep it until his death on 1 August 1942.
 After that, the position was not filled again, but continued to be held by the local group leader Georg Kaufmann on a deputy basis.

 Discrimination and persecution of Communists, Social Democrats, members of the Confessing Church, and especially Jewish residents began as soon as the Nazis came to power.
 There had been a Jewish community since the Middle Ages.
 Around 1800, a synagogue had been established by the members in the former Wehrturm/Büttelturm.
 In 1933 the community comprised about 35 members.
-In the night of November 9–10, 1938 (Reichspogromnacht) this synagogue was devastated.
+On the night of 9–10 November 1938 (Reichspogromnacht) this synagogue was devastated.
 Because of the narrow buildings in the old town, the synagogue was not set on fire.
 A similar fate befell the synagogue in Wallau (since 1977 a district of Hofheim).
 Only a few inhabitants were able to save themselves by emigrating abroad; the others were deported and were murdered in concentration camps.
 The almost 500-year-old Jewish community which had numbered around 40~ people since the 19th century was destroyed.

-On January 1, 1980, Hofheim im Taunus became the administrative centre of the Main-Taunus-Kreis, although the move was not completed until 1987 with the completion of the new administrative building in Hofheim.
+On 1 January 1980 Hofheim im Taunus became the administrative centre of the Main-Taunus-Kreis, although the move was not completed until 1987 with the completion of the new administrative building in Hofheim.
 The administrative seat was previously in the Frankfurt district of Höchst, which was part of the county as an independent town of Höchst am Main until its incorporation into Frankfurt in 1928.

 In 1988, the city of Hofheim was the 28th Hessentag city.

 Between 2008 and 2014, 89 stumbling blocks for victims of National Socialism were laid in the town of Hofheim and the districts of Marxheim, Diedenbergen, Wallau and Langenhain by the artist Gunter Demnig.

-On April 28, 2025, the main belt asteroid was named 347020 Hofheim, after the town.
+On 28 April 2025 the main belt asteroid was named 347020 Hofheim, after the town.